 In terms of performance, the 2009 Carrera 4 effortlessly accelerates from a standing start to 100 km/h in just over five seconds, with a top speed of about 285 km/h.

 There are no safety recalls to report for this vintage of 911, either from Transport Canada or the National Highway Traffic Safety Administration in the U.S. The latter organization does have two technical service bulletins on file for the ’09 Carrera 4 Cabriolet, however.
 One is pretty trivial: instructions on how to read the vehicle identification number (VIN).
 The other concerns a possible problem with the exhaust system on high-mileage examples of this car: the mufflers can crack and leak.

 Consumer Reports had mixed feelings about this one.
-It got failing grades for its electrical system, brakes, transmission and “body hardware,” but rated an average used car prediction and, conceded CR, it’s fun to drive.
+It got failing grades for its electrical system, brakes, transmission and “body hardware,” but rated an average used car prediction and, conceded Consumer Reports, it’s fun to drive.

 Some comments from owners: “a great piece of history,” “this 911 would be flawless if Porsche would spend a few bucks on the interior,” and “shifting with the PDK transmission is smooth and extremely fast.”

-One note here: CR tested the hardtop coupe version of the 911 but since both models share components, its observations are still valid.
+One note here: Consumer Reports tested the hardtop coupe version of the 911 but since both models share components, its observations are still valid.

 Marketing researcher J.D.
 Power, meanwhile, liked this one.
-It received an above-average rating for predicted reliability and in virtually every area, garnered top grades.
+It received an above-average rating for predicted reliability and garnered top grades in virtually every area.
 There seemed to be some reservations about the powertrain quality from J.D.
-Power but otherwise, it was all good.
+Power, but otherwise, it was all good.

 2009 Porsche 911 Carrera 4